zenorogue/newconformist/README.md

 `-rectangle <X> <Y>`: prepare a XxY rectangle from mapping.

+`-circle <R>`: prepare a circle of radius R for mapping.
+We know how to make a circular conformal model, so this is for testing our approximations.

 `-scale <scale>`: scale the loaded shapes down by the given factor.
 Useful for quick testing.

 `-margin <margin>`: automatically add margins to the loaded shape images.
 When `-scale` is given after `-margin`, the margin is scaled too, otherwise it is not scaled.